josap97/ProgrammingGraphics/readMe.md

         * alphaTauri
         * astonMartin
         * alfaRomeo
+    d2. `team` for `GT` is the car brand.
+A file must be placed in `assets/brands` with the corresponding brand name.
+This is not case sensitive but punctuation and thus spacing is important!
+The most common brands are included (Mercedes, Aston Martin, Porsche, BMW, Ferrari etc.)
     e. `year` rough year to create the overlay style from, primarily used for F1 style with options `2008,2017`
     f. `series` series to determine the overlay style.
 Options are: `F1,GT`
     g. `info` is a container for any information you want to add to the file name, the script does not look at this so if free to fill in as you please